About this guide

 - They aren’t communicated as a system of interconnected areas of action (although there are good attempts to interpret them more ecologically, see the diagram above)

-- Some of the goals (or targets) contradict or work against other goals
+- Some of the goals (or targets) contradict or work against other goals.
+Also, they can be cherry picked.
+If too many organisations only cherrypick the same goals, it could be counter-productive.

 We encourage you to take a Possitopian approach when considering how these goals can impact on our futures, neither too optimistic or pessimistic, not too rigidly critical or too openly accepting.